Daicon III and IV Opening Animations: Reception and release

 The Daicon III film was reported on in Animec magazine which resulted in requests for the film to be released publicly.
-In order to pay off the debts from producing the film, the decision was made to sell 8mm reels of the film and videos.
+In order to pay off the debts from producing the film, the decision was made to sell 8 mm reels of the film and videos.
 Additional original artwork and the storyboards were included in the release.
 The sale paid the debts and the profit would be used to produce Daicon IV.

 Due to copyright problems an official release of the animations has proven impossible.
 For the American release of the film, the rights to use of the Playboy bunny costume was denied and the rights to Bill Conti as well as Electric Light Orchestra's music was consequently not sought.
 However, a LaserDisc featuring Daicon III & IV Opening Animation was unofficially released in Japan as bonus material to a ¥16,000 art book of the animations.
 This LaserDisc is considered rare and highly valuable among collectors, easily fetching prices over a thousand dollars on online auctions.